How to Choose the Right Blast Nozzle

 Nozzles are not cheap to replace.
-One benefit of vapor abrasive blasting is that your nozzles will last up to 3x longer than a dry blasting nozzle, because the particles are enclosed in a lubricating water jacket, which reduces friction between the abrasive and the nozzle lining.
+One benefit of vapour abrasive blasting is that your nozzles will last up to 3x longer than a dry blasting nozzle because the particles are enclosed in a lubricating water jacket, which reduces friction between the abrasive and the nozzle lining.

 Research has shown that blasting productivity gradually increases with abrasive feeding rate until a critical value is reached, after which productivity maintains constant.
-So after that value has been surpassed, consuming more media actually reduces particle velocity, wastes abrasive and lowers efficiency.
+So, after that value has been exceeded, consuming more media actually reduces particle velocity, wastes abrasive and lowers efficiency.

-Because the vapor abrasive blaster can easily adjust his abrasive flow rate to find that critical value, he can achieve optimal productivity at lower pressures than dry blasting.
+Because the vapour abrasive blaster can easily adjust his abrasive flow rate to find that critical value, he can achieve optimal productivity at lower pressures than dry blasting.

-Big air and big nozzles lead to big production rates, but it's the shape of the nozzle bore that determines the acceleration of the particles and the size of the blast pattern.
+Big air and big nozzles lead to big production rates; however, it's the shape of the nozzle bore that determines the acceleration of the particles and the size of the blast pattern.

-To maximize your productivity, choose the biggest nozzle bore that your compressor will support at a pressure that will be productive, given the surface characteristics and specifications of the task, while taking into account that there will be a significant reduction in pressure as your nozzle wears to a larger diameter.
+To maximise your productivity, choose the biggest nozzle bore that your compressor will support at a pressure that will be productive, given the surface characteristics and specifications of the task.
+Ensure to take into account that there will be a significant reduction in pressure as your nozzle wears to a larger diameter.
 Finding the sweet spot where your nozzle can be productive over its useful life span is key to getting the most value out of your nozzle.

 Contact an Expert